angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 #### Round 8 vs Stephen Dupal on Elves.
 Win (2-0)

 G1 They played heath go.
-I didn't know exactly what they were on but resolved turn 1 :card[Doomsday] with :card[Undeground Sea] and a fetch in hand.
+I didn't know exactly what they were on but resolved turn 1 :card[Doomsday] with :card[Underground Sea] and a fetch in hand.
 Made the following pile to beat :card[Wasteland] + :card[Thalia, Guardian of Thraben] over two turns.